Home

 The rhythm is 'one and two' - druff polka a half turn - one two - snoa one turn.
 I have later heard that the variant also goes under the name Gruvslunga (minor's sling).

-This dance I learned from a Finnish girl on Skansen many years ago.
-She told me that the characteristics of the dance should be like a 'gutta-perka ball', that is a ball that when hitting the ground immediately jumps away with energy.
+This dance I learned from a Finnish girl at Skansen (outdoors arena) in my youth many years ago.
+She told me that the characteristics of the dance should be like a 'gutta-perka ball', that is a ball that when hitting the ground immediately jumps off with energy.
+I have never got any other instruction of the dance since, I hope i got it right.

 The dance should thus mainly be above the ground and when landing on the toes feather immediately away again.
 The dance has some similarities with the hambopolkett variant of mazurka, but is danced in quick polka rhythm.

-The dance is very light and airy, which is not the same as comfortable.
-The starting point is a landing on both feet at the same time with the side in the dancing direction with the weight on the front foot, on beat 1.
+The dance is very light and airy, which is not the same as easy-going.
+The starting point is a landing on both feet at the same time with the side in the dancing direction with the weight on the front foot, in beat one.
+Then immeadetly feather away again.

 Köra